 The reliance on Shilajit in remote and secluded Himalayan communities has seen this resin used in isolation and conjunction with other herbs for centuries.
 This is not to say that diabetes is nonexistent in the Himalayas, quite the contrary.

-Wester processed foods have infiltrated even the smallest of communities here and had significant health impacts.
-The social impacts arising from living with diabetes in such distant and inaccessible locations has proven to be particularly taxing.
+Western processed foods have infiltrated even the smallest of communities here and had significant health impacts.
+The social impacts arising from living with diabetes in such distant and inaccessible locations have proven to be particularly taxing.